Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Home exercise is another niche that saw interest soar in the course of lockdowns and restrictions.

 Taking advantage of the opportunity, she launched her Zero-Equipment Program on ‘Sweat with Kayla’ in August 2020.
-Within three months, more than a million had completed the workout.

 Kayla has built a multi-million dollar business with her Sweat app and has become a multi-millionaire herself.